 To be honest, I probably sighed once too many times.
 Hubby was reading his novel across from me at the kitchen table, and he decided to see if he could help me. (that's just the way he is!)

-I wanted to paint the impostor Odile in confrontation with Odette, the true swan queen.
+The story would be about the impostor Odile in confrontation with Odette, the true swan queen.

 Mama has some control issues to be sure; however, she may have had good reason to direct her boy to the right woman given the tragic ending to this story.

 Had he listened to his one true love and waited until midnight, she would have been transformed from a swan into his dream girl.

 As Siegfried is about to marry Odile, the swan queen Odette is seen in the window, frantically trying to get the attention of her prince who is blissfully unaware that it isn't even midnight, and that he is being duped into marriage by an impostor.
-Definitely not a man exercising good judgment.

 I wonder what I must have thought long ago of Siegfried who is outwitted by the wicked Odile and her devious father.
 Rereading the story as an adult, Siegfried now comes across as a weak, unappealing man in comparison to every other character in Swan Lake.

 She is holding a piece of ribbon from Odile's wedding crown made of flowers with golden centres.
-Odette appears menacing with her outstretched wings, but as a swan, there is nothing she can do to stop the wedding.
+Odette appears menacing with her outstretched wings.
+Sadly, as a swan, there is nothing she can do to stop the wedding.

-My godmother sent me this treasure of a book.
+My godmother sent me this treasured gift.
 Growing up in a very small town in northern Ontario, I had never seen a ballet.